 6. Alternatively, do you need to monitor your child's mobile phone activities?

 7. Will the mobile phone interfere with schoolwork in and out of school?
 Some schools have rules regarding mobile phone usage in the classroom.

 8. Will the mobile phone interfere with sleep, chores at home, or other family responsibilities?

 9. Will the mobile phone be an asset or a hindrance to your child's daily routine?

 The answers to these questions will be different for each child.
 However, these questions give parents something to think about when deciding when it is the right time for their children to own a mobile phone.
 The answers will also help the parents decide which mobile phone model is best for their children and will help with purchasing decisions when each parent decides that his or her child is ready to own a mobile phone.

 Once parents make the decision to purchase a mobile phone for their children, parents should also establish some basic rules that both parents and children will follow.
 For example, if the parent decides that children shouldn't use a mobile phone during meal times, parents also should set the example and not use a mobile phone during family meals and gatherings.
 Parents should teach good behavior while using a mobile phone.
 Kids need to learn how to use the mobile phone respectfully.
 For example, they should not forward photos without the permission of other people, nor should they have personal conversations in public places.

-Buying younger children their first mobile phone doesn’t mean it has to be a fancy one.
-A basic phone that doesn’t include Internet access to educational websites for kids, a camera, games and texting capability is all they will need at first.
-Parents should establish limits for the number of texts the children can send or receive and the number of minutes children can use the mobile phone.
-Following some basic guidelines will ensure a happy mobile phone usage experience for both parents and children.
+Buying younger children with their first cell phone doesn't mean it has to be sophisticated.
+A basic phone that does not include Internet access for children's educational websites, a camera, games, and texting capabilities is all they will need at first.
+Parents should set limits on the number of text messages children can send or receive and the number of minutes children can use the cell phone.
+Following a few basic guidelines will ensure a happy mobile phone experience for parents and children.